clinton-hall/nzbToMedia/README.md

 	iv.
 Category = A category that is used by your downlaod client (e.g. "movies", or "CouchPotato")

 	v.
 Delete Failed = Should be unticked (Sabnzbd only)

+2. Settings -> Downloaders -> Transmission

+	i.
+Host = The url/host and port for Transmission.

+	ii.  username = The user name required to log in to Transmission

+	iii. password = The password required to log in to Transmission

+	iv.
+Directory = The directory for completed/seeding files.
+NOT the renamer "from" directory.

+		/usr/local/Download/movies

+3. Settings -> Downloaders -> uTorrent

+	i.
+Host = The url/host and port for uTorrent.

+	ii.  username = The user name required to log in to uTorrent

+	iii. password = The password required to log in to uTorrent

+	iv.  label = label/category to be used by the postprocessing script.

+		movies

+4. Settings -> Downloaders -> BlackHole

+	i.
+Directory = Enter your Torrent downlaoder's BlackHole Directory + movies sub directory

+		/usr/local/blackhole/movies

+	ii.  use for = Torrents, Usenet, or Both.
+		If using SABnzbd of NZBget for Usenet, and balckhole for torrents, select "torrents" only.

-2. Settings -> Renamer -> "Rename downloaded movies" should be checked and the settings below applied:
+5. Settings -> Renamer -> "Rename downloaded movies" should be checked and the settings below applied:

 	i.
 From = Must be set to the full path to your completed download movies (including any additional category paths)